-- education on the 4 Moments for HH in the Regional Orientation for all new hires in all programs; - education on the 4 Moments for HH in the Regional Clinical Orientation days, for all new nurses; - requirement to have "point-of-care" hand rub available throughout the region; - regional 4 Moments for HH audit process including audit training, audit criteria, use of audit tool and submission of quarterly results throughout the region; - posting of 4 Moments for HH audit results; and - reporting regional HH monitoring compliance results to MB Health.
+- education on the 4 Moments for HH in the Regional Orientation for all new hires in all programs; - education on the 4 Moments for HH in the Regional Clinical Orientation days, for all new nurses; - requirement to have "point-of-care" alcohol-based hand rub available throughout the region; - regional 4 Moments for HandyAudit HH audit process including auditor training, providing audit compliance feedback and submission of quarterly results throughout the region; - posting of 4 Moments for HH audit results; and - reporting regional HH monitoring compliance results for Moments 1 & 4 in AC/PCH to MB Health.

-Regional Infection Prevention & Control (IP&C) completed a HH education blitz in early spring for all facility/community staff.
-The HandyAudit electronic HH auditing platform was rolled out in Quarter 3 across all AC/PCHs in the SDO.
+Regional Infection Prevention & Control (IP&C) completed a HandyAudit HH education blitz in fall for all facility/community staff.
+The goal of the education was to educate staff on viewing the hospital environment and patient environment differently, while still incorporating the 4 Moments of HH.
+The HandyAudit electronic HH auditing platform was rolled out in Quarter 3 across all community programs in the SDO.